infiniteopt/InfiniteOpt.jl/docs/src/index.md

 [`JuMP`'s documentation](https://jump.dev/JuMP.jl/v0.21.8/) to learn more.

 Once you're familiar with `JuMP` check out our [Quick Start Guide](@ref) to get started.
-From there we provide extension documentation to help you along, please see [How to Use the Documentation](@ref) for more info.
+From there we provide extensive documentation to help you along, please see [How to Use the Documentation](@ref) for more info.

 ## How to Use the Documentation